kreL-Lo/Quiz-Game-/README.md

 Tcp  :  server/client Quiz Game

-Universtiy project made that has the following  :
+Disclaimer : Universtiy project made that has the following  :

 1) Data-base to store active players(score,during game) and  questions;